silicon-heaven/shv-doc/src/rpctransportlayer.md

 RPC Message is actual [transmitted message](rpcmessage.md).

-Transport layers needs to ensure the following guaranties:
+Transport layers guarantee the following functionality:
 * Messages need to be transferred completely without error or transport error needs to be detected.
 * Any message can be lost without transport error reporting error.